 Clearing our final regulatory hurdle, the Seniors Equity Release product is expected to launch late April after a rigorous regulatory approval process with ASIC that has taken 6 ½ years.

 The DomaCom model is the first and only investment product in the equity release space and the first new product to be launched in many years.
 With reverse mortgages (a credit product) in decline since the GFC and now virtually non-existent and no other viable equity release models on offer, there is an enormous need for a new model of equity release and one that is based on equity rather than debt.
-Click here for more details.

 For financial advisers

 DomaCom is deploying an accreditation program to train licensed financial advisers on this product.
-Due to the nature of home equity release it is essential for seniors to meet with an Australian Financial Services licensed and DomaCom accredited adviser to ensure the product is suitable for them.
+Due to the nature of home equity release, it is essential for seniors to meet with an Australian Financial Services licensed and DomaCom accredited adviser to ensure the product is suitable for them.

 Whilst leverage for property sub-funds was approved 12 months ago by the DomaCom trustee the search for a debt provider has taken longer than anticipated to secure and the recent tightening of bank lending criteria further frustrated our efforts.
 We have now launched a debt facility with LaTrobe Financial, a leading non-bank credit provider managing over $13b of retail and institutional investments.

 LaTrobe will provide an initial $50m debt facility for any property sub-fund subject to their normal property due diligence.
-With an attractive interest rate of 5.99% on a maximum LVR of 60% investors will not need to prove serviceability or sow proof of income.
+With an attractive interest rate of 5.99% on a maximum LVR of 60% investors will not need to prove serviceability or show proof of income.

-For SMSF trustees
+For SMSF Trustees

-In the current environment a debt facility should be of particular interest to SMSFs given all major banks have pulled out of lending.
-In the event of a Labour Party win in the Federal election limited recourse borrowing arrangements (LRBAs) may also be banned ensuring that SMSFs cannot borrow to invest in residential property.
+In the current environment, a debt facility should be of particular interest to SMSFs given all major banks have pulled out of lending.
+In the event of a Labour Party win in the Federal election, limited recourse borrowing arrangements (LRBAs) may also be banned ensuring that SMSFs cannot borrow to invest in residential property.

 DomaCom debt facility with La Trobe will not hinder borrowing as it is not the SMSF borrowing but the sub-fund that holds the underlying property for the SMSF and other investors.
-Income and tax benefits however will flow to the investors including any SMSFs.
+Income and tax benefits, however, will flow to the investors including any SMSFs.

-- Investing with family & friends – fractional investing enables you to invest with family and friends or other like-minded investors easily and in the knowledge that DomaCom’s legal structure ensures your entitlement cannot be compromised.
+Investing With Family & Friends – Fractional investing enables you to invest with family and friends or other like-minded investors easily and in the knowledge that DomaCom’s legal structure ensures your entitlement cannot be compromised.
 You receive a share of the rental income and capital value of every property you invest in, in proportion to your investment.
 DomaCom sub-funds have 3 exit options; at expiry (typically 5 years), using DomaCom’s unique online trading platform and lastly a voting process to wind up and sell the asset.

 Campaigns on DomaCom may be private or public in nature.
 Private campaigns are generally those selected by financial advisers who invite clients to invest.
 Public campaigns are open to all retail investors.
-The following relate to a selection of public campaigns.
+The following relates to a selection of public campaigns.

 NDIS Specialist Disability Housing Fund

-Disability Housing Solutions and DomaCom invite Social Impact investors to fund the development of 100 NDIS Special Disability Accomodation (SDA) houses.
+Disability Housing Solutions and DomaCom invite Social Impact investors to fund the development of 100 NDIS Special Disability Accommodation (SDA) houses.
 These are high physical support level houses and apartments to accommodate 400 NDIS SDA tenants currently stuck in hospitals, aged care facilities or at home with aging parents.

 This strategy involves up to 20 apartments already under a tenancy agreement with Quest Hotel Apartments offering an estimated return of 5% p.a. gross rental income and 4% pa growth.
-Click here for more information.

 Next Generation Farmers Strategy – Highclere Farm